sufkes/redcap_tools/README.md

 * `ipss` contains scripts that perform functions associated with REDCap projects in the Stroke Team at SickKids.

 ## misc - Miscellaneous scripts for any REDCap project
+This directory contains a few useful command line tools (described now), and many helper scripts.
 ### `exportRecords.py`
 Export records from a project.
 Can request specific records, events, instruments, or fields.